Financing Graduate School: Financial Aid

 Want primary consideration for scholarship awards?
 Apply before our Priority Submission Dates.

-Early childhood education teacher licensure students could be eligible for this grant that covers all Erikson Institute tuition and fees for both full-time and part-time students working toward earning their degree in early childhood education.
+Teacher licensure students could be eligible for Educator Impact Grants that cover all tuition and fees for both full- and part-time students working toward earning their degree in early childhood education.

-Illinois needs teachers who are ready for every child that walks through the classroom door.
-Erikson is ready to support teachers in their journey to build on the strengths of every student in their classroom with the Educator Impact Grant.
-These grants are awarded to admitted students in the Master of Early Childhood Education program who are committed to serving underinvested communities for four years post-graduation.
+Today’s classrooms are more diverse than ever, and the need for educators who can support every child’s unique journey has never been greater.
+Erikson is ready to support teachers in their journey to build on the strengths of every student in their classroom with the Educator Impact Grant or the Crown Chicago Educator Impact Grant.
+These grants are awarded to admitted students in the Master of Early Childhood Education program who are committed to serving underinvested communities in the State of Illinois or specifically within Chicago for four years post-graduation.

-The Erikson Educator Impact Grant is open to those eligible to obtain work authorization to work in the U.S. prior to program completion.
+Both grants are open to those eligible to obtain work authorization to work in the U.S. prior to program completion.
+Grants are limited and competitive.
+An interview (by invite only) is required.
 Grants are available on a first come, first served basis.
+Not all students who interview will be awarded a grant.

 Eligibility

-Must be an admitted Master’s of Early Childhood Education (triple endorsement) degree in good academic standing for Summer 2023 or Fall 2023 and enrolled at least half-time (6 credit hours).
-The Educator Impact Grant is intended to diversify educational professionals to reflect and represent the communities in Illinois.
-As such, preference will be given to applicants from historically and presently marginalized communities (including but not limited to: Black, Latinx, Indigenous, low SES, multilingual, dis/abled).
+Must be an admitted Master’s of Early Childhood Education (triple endorsement) degree in good academic standing and enrolled at least half-time (6 credit hours).
+The Educator Impact Grant is open to applicants who intend to work in educational settings across Illinois, whereas the Crown Chicago Educator Impact Grant requires recipients to commit to working specifically within the city of Chicago after completing their program.
 Additional criteria may apply based on other requirements.

 Requirements